opendistro/for-elasticsearch-docs/docs/install/plugins.md

 This is a preview plugin, which we do not recommend using in production.
 It's currently in development and is subject to change.

-To test this plugin, clone [the anomaly detection repository](https://github.com/opendistro-for-elasticsearch/anomaly-detection) and build it manually using instructions in the README.
+To test this plugin, clone [the Anomaly Detection repository](https://github.com/opendistro-for-elasticsearch/anomaly-detection) and build it manually using instructions in the README.

 ### Performance Analyzer